Tempuskg/markdown-toggle/README.md

 VS Code has excellent built-in Markdown preview support, but switching between source and preview requires either:
 - Using the command palette (`Ctrl+Shift+P` → "Markdown: Open Preview")
-- Clicking the small preview icon in the top right while remembering to hold down the `alt` key
+- Clicking the preview icon in the top right which then shows both preview and source at the same time
-- CLicking the split screen view which then shows both at the same time but what if you just want to view the preview.
+- Clicking the preview icon in the top right while remembering to hold down the `alt` key

 While these methods work, they don't provide a clear, persistent visual indicator of which mode you're in, and the preview state doesn't persist across sessions.
 For documentation writers, technical bloggers, and anyone working extensively with Markdown, this can become tedious.